komalkish/Amazon_vine_analysis/README.md

 ## Selection of Review Category
 Pet Products - https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Pet_Products_v1_00.tsv.gz
 # Purpose
 I picked pet products as my category to perform analysis and utilized PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Next, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Next, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 # Summary
 ## Step 1 - Perform ETL on Amazon Product Reviews